astranero/music-generator/Documentation/Test_documentation.md

 [Coverage report for tests](https://astranero.github.io/)

+### MarkovChain
+MarkovChain class has been tested with great coverage.
+I still need to test with bigger data set that generated music is unique and not just a copy of inserted data.

+### UI and MarkovPlayer
+I haven't tested this two classes, because there isn't really much to test.
+These have been manually tested by inserting different kind a values to cause it to crash.
+Program hasn't crashed with any edge case inputs.
+It handles exceptions by printing instructions.

+### Trie
+Trie has OK coverage, and I don't feel like it needs any more tests.

 ### Unit tests for the Trie Data Structure should verify the following:
 - Insertion of nodes into the trie in the correct order.
 - Proper frequency tracking of children nodes.